Department of Accounting 2024-2025 Edition

 Bryant’s accounting program is designed to meet the challenges posed by such changes.
 The accounting curriculum provides a flexible program of study relevant to all areas of accounting.
 Elective courses and internship opportunities permit students to pursue areas of specific career interests.
 Additionally, through the integration of business and liberal studies, students obtain the knowledge, sensitivities, and skills mandated by an increasingly complex, globally interdependent and technologically sophisticated world.

-Bryant’s accounting program provides the sufficient background for the major professional examinations.
+Bryant’s accounting program provides sufficient background for the major professional examinations.
 In addition, qualified undergraduate students are eligible to take up to two graduate courses during their senior year to get a head start on completing the Master of Science in Accounting (MSA) and MSA with Tax Specialization.
 Both courses can be applied to their graduate degree, and one course can be applied to their undergraduate degree.
 MSA enables Bryant undergraduate students to complete the required 150 credits to be certified as a CPA in as little as 4 1⁄2 years.

 Managerial Accounting and Finance Concentration